Illustration And Design For Jewellery

 - Something to mix paint on

-- Any images/magazine clippings you are inspired by
+- Print outs of images you are inspired by or magazine clippings

 - Golden Yellow (or equivalent warm yellow colour if unavailable)